-On a topic approved by the School, with appropriate consultation and supervision,
+On a topic approved by the Head of School, with appropriate consultation and supervision.

-58.534 Design and Analysis in Experimental Research S1 or S2 L2
+58.534G Design and Analysis in Experimental Research

 For the student who intends to carry out quantitative research in his project or thesis.
 Designs usually employed in experimental and quasiexperimental research together with the analysis of data; eg singlesample correlation and regression designs, two-group designs, factorial analysis of variance designs including those with repeated measures, and analysis of covariance.
 Computer experience provided where appropriate.